PSS Remeliik II: Delivery

 Remeliik II was scheduled for delivery in June 2020.
 Melissa Price, Australian Minister for Defence Industry, handed the vessel over to Paluan officials on September 18, 2020.

 The handover was delayed due to the quarantine of the Palauan crew in order prevent the spread of COVID-19.

 Operational career

 Remeliik II was commissioned on December 4, 2020.

 On December 15, 2020, The Guardian reported that the Remeliik II detained a Chinese fishing vessel for illegal fishing.
 225 kg of sea cucumbers was found on board the fishing vessel.
 Sea cucumbers can be sold for $800 per kilogram, in Asian markets.

 The detention of the vessel raised potential health concerns.
-At that time, in December, 2020, Palau had been one of a very small amount of countries that had no confirmed cases of COVID-19.
+At that time, in December 2020, Palau had been one of a very small number of countries that had no confirmed cases of COVID-19.
 The crew of the Chinese vessel were placed in quarantine.
 Palauan health officials were concerned that laying charges against the Chinese crew, and trying them would expose Palauans to a high risk of infection.